dhruvaa02/Capital-One-Credit-Points/README.md

   1. The rules could be input through a file rather than having to edit the ```rules.py``` file directly.
   2. Much better error handling could be implemented.
   2. There is a certain level of coupling.
 The project could be designed better to better conform to SOLID and clean architecture principles.
+  2. More unit tests can be added, as well as the testing being run automatically when the program is called.
 - Extensions:
   1. The choice of algorithm could be given to the user of the program, rather than being a hard coded choice.
   2. The entire program could be run with command line arguments, and then perhaps with a frontend UI.